 Studying at SLU-Madrid will be a smart decision and an incredible experience.
 We're thrilled to congratulate you on your admission and welcome you to campus as a Billikeño.
-Our mascot, the Billiken, is a symbol of “the way things ought to be,” but SLU-Madrid students add a Spanish flair that is consistent with our international identity.
-By joining the student body at SLU-Madrid, you will benefit not only from an outstanding American education but also from immersing yourself in the rich history, language, culture, politics and lifestyle of the vibrant Spanish capital.
+You will benefit not only from an outstanding American education but also from immersing yourself in the rich history, language, culture, politics and lifestyle of the vibrant Spanish capital.

 Now that you have been notified of your admission, complete these steps.

 What can we offer you as a Billikeño?
 If community, curiosity and service to mankind are important to you, then SLU-Madrid is the place for you.

 We recognize that you may not be able to see campus for yourself, so we're finding new ways to help you engage with our community.
 You can visit our urban campus online or connect with us via a virtual information session or by talking to one of our current students.

 Your first step to becoming a Billiken is accepting our offer to join our student body.
 The 225€ non-refundable confirmation fee can be paid using your Banner ID and date of birth.
 We will send you an email once it's been received.

 If you have been admitted conditionally, you must meet the requirement(s) stipulated in your acceptance letter.
 Remember that you must be a confirmed student to apply for housing (first-year students) or register for classes.